tchangkiat/aws-cdk-stacks/README.md

 4. After App Mesh resources are set up, execute `kubectl rollout restart deployment sample-express-api -n sample` to restart the deployment.
 Verify if the Envoy proxy container is injected into each Pod of the deployment with `kubectl describe pod <Pod Name> -n sample`.

+5. Execute `kubectl rollout restart deployment sample-express-api-gateway -n sample` to re-create the Virtual Gateway Pod.
+This resolves the "readiness probe failed" error (i.e. status is "Running" but "Ready" is "0/1").

 ### [Optional] AWS X-Ray Integration

 > ❗ Modify your source code to use the AWS X-Ray SDK.
 This was already done for the [Sample Application](#sample-application).